ujjwalm29/movie-search/level_3_elasticsearch_relevance_tuning/README.md

 Creating a test framework for search is a little tricky in comparison to software test frameworks.
 The main issue is that, in most cases, a computer cannot judge whether the search is good or not.
 We need human input at some stage.

+As per my research, a tool called [Quepid](https://quepid.com/) can help us in avoiding search regressions.
+One issue I see is that the online version requires a deployed instance of Elasticsearch/solr.
+I am going to try to self host it.
+More on this later!